 1. What nursing programs are offered at LSC-Montgomery?

-v Basic Trackprogram two-years in length (4 semesters) is designed for the entry level pre-licensure student and uses the cohort model of class scheduling requiring full-time enrollment.
-Students move as a group through the designated nursing courses in sequence
+- Basic Track program – two-years in length (4 semesters) is designed for the entry level pre-licensure student and uses the cohort model of class scheduling requiring full-time enrollment.
+Students move as a group through the designated nursing courses in sequencev

 2. Can I become a nurse in the state of Texas if I have been convicted of a felony?

-In-depth reviews are conducted by the Enforcement Department of the TBON and the cost to the student is $150.
-Students can expect to receive an outcome letter approximately 90 days after an in-depth review.
+- In-depth reviews are conducted by the Enforcement Department of the TBON and the cost to the student is $150.
+Students can expect to receive an outcome letter approximately 90 days after an in-depth review or a request for an in-person interview at the Board of Nursing in Austin.

 3. How do I get started?